dhilab-fi/branco/samod/iter-3/README.md

 *Scenario*

-A stratigraphic unit has different kinds of properties.
-These are assigned in an interpretative process which is carried out by an agent and is supported by different citations (different things can be the object of this citation).
-Each interpretation is motivated by a specific criterion such as comparison with other physical objects, diagnostic data, archival sources, general rules.
-Stratigraphic unit properties can be of different type, such as material, placement, iconography and dimension.
+Each interpretative unit is linked to a physical object, whose qualities are referred to by an interpretative act.
+Traditional interpretations concern location, dimension, material, technique, authorship, provenance, commision, styles and iconography.
+For these Iatter two classes, it is possible to recognize single features to assign a style or an iconographic subject (alignable with ICONCLASS) to an artwork.
+Lastly, any interpretation is justified by interpretative criteria, like direct observation, diagnostic data, general rule, archival sources, or comparison with other objects.

 *Examples*

-1. In the final reconstruction, the position of the lost statue of Venus (a US) in the atrium of the domus B is justified by the position of the statue of Venus in the domus C (a physical object)
-2. The Eastern Wall of domus B used to be decorated: on the basis of the instructions written by Vitruvius, the layers of decoration might have been composed of plaster.
-3. Given the thickness of the Western wall and comparison with other sites, researchers claim that it should be 3.5 m tall.
-4. A diagnostic campaign identified one original layer of decoration in the Western Wall.
-It should have been decorated in Pompeian first style.
+1. The Interpretative Unit IntUnitC1 is related to the decoration of the wall of domus C. In the reconstruction, it is based on the interpretation which claims that it should be 3 metres tall and decorated in Pompeii first style, on the basis of diagnostic data
+2. The addition of a - now lost - altarpiece in the Chapel X is described by IntUnitC2.
+Different interpretations have been made on the iconography: it can be either a  story of Christ stilling the storm on the Sea of Galilee (ICONCLASS: 73C31) or story of Christ walking on the water, 'Navicella' (ICONCLASS: 73C32).
+3. The former interpretation of IntUnitC2 derives from archival sources, whereas the latter one derives from a comparison with the altarpiece in the Chapel Y of the same church.

 *Competency Questions - Natural Language*

-1. Which is the criterion and the cited object in the reconstruction of the location of the Venus in domus B?
-[Location, Object, Reference] [Atrium of domus B, By comparison, Venus in the Atrium of domus C]
+1. Which is the criterion for the reconstruction of IntUnitC1?
+[Criterion] [Diagnostic Data]
-2. Which are the sources and criterion for the reconstruction of the domus B described in this examples?
-[Reconstruction description, Criterion, Reference objects] [Location of the Venus, comparison, domus C; Material of the decoration of Eastern wall, general rule, Vitruvius; Height of Western wall, general rule; Decoration of the Western wall, diagnostic data]
-3. How can we reconstruct the original decoration of the Western wall?
-[Reconstruction description, Criterion, Reference objects, Style, Iconography][Decoration of the Western wall, diagnostic data, Pompeian 1st style, NA]
-4. Which is the hypothesised height of the Western wall of the domus B?
-[Dimension and unit] [3,5 m]
+2. Which is the supposed height for IntUnitC1?
+[Dimension (value and unit)] [3m]
+3. Which are the different interpretations for the reconstruction of the altarpiece in Chapel X?
+[Interpretative Criterion, Iconography, Comparison (if any)] [Christ stilling the storm on the Sea of Galilee, Archival Sources; Navicella, Comparison with Chapel Y]

 *Competency Questions - SPARQL Query*

 With `PREFIX : <https://w3id.org/cnr-ispc/ontology/branco#>`

-1. `SELECT ?locatedObj ?criterion ?citedObj WHERE { ?interpretation :assignsPropertyTo :us-domus-b-atrium-venus . ?interpretation :assigns ?location . ?location a :Placement . ?location :hasSection ?locatedObj . ?interpretation :hasInterpretationCriterion ?criterion OPTIONAL {?interpretation :providesComparisonWith ?citedObj} }`
+1. `SELECT ?criterion WHERE { :intunit-c1 :cites ?int . ?int :hasInterpretationCriterion ?criterion}`
-2. `SELECT DISTINCT ?description ?criterion ?comparedObj ?citedObj WHERE { ?interpretation :assignsPropertyTo ?us . ?us a  :StratigraphicUnit. ?interpretation :hasInterpretationCriterion ?criterion . ?interpretation :hasInterpretationDescription ?description OPTIONAL {?interpretation :providesComparisonWith ?comparedObj}  OPTIONAL {?interpretation :cites ?citedObj}}`
-3. `SELECT DISTINCT * WHERE { ?interpretation :assignsPropertyTo :us-domus-b-westwall . ?interpretation :assigns ?decoration . ?decoration a :Decoration . ?interpretation :hasInterpretationCriterion ?criterion . ?interpretation :hasInterpretationDescription ?description .
-OPTIONAL {?decoration :hasStyle ?style .} OPTIONAL { ?decoration :hasIconography ?icon}}`
-4. `SELECT ?dimension ?val ?unit WHERE { :us-domus-b-westwall :hasDimension ?dimension. ?dimension  :hasValue ?val . ?dimension :hasUnit ?unit}`
+2. `SELECT ?val ?unit WHERE { :intunit-c1 :cites ?int . ?int :hasInterpretationResult ?dim. ?dim a :Dimension. ?dim :hasValue ?val . ?dim :hasUnit ?unit}`
+3. `SELECT ?icon ?criterion ?artwork WHERE { :intunit-c2 :cites ?int . ?int :hasInterpretationResult ?icon . ?int :hasInterpretationCriterion ?criterion OPTIONAL {?int :providesComparisonWith ?artwork}}`